OrangeUtan/babelbox/README.md

 # Examples
 ## Single file source:
-We a `.csv` file containing translations:
+We have one `.csv` file containing translations:
 ```
 resourcepack
 ⠇